Niiti/HuTouch-AI-Demo/README.md

 - Create tailored emails/chat messages
 - Prep for meetings

+---

-**HuTouch-Alpha-v1.01 - Install & Setup**
+##HuTouch-Alpha-v1.01 - Install & Setup##

-Steps to Install HuTouch:: Installer for HuTouch is available in GitHub -> https://github.com/Niiti/HuTouch-AI-Demo/blob/main/README.md
+###Steps to Install HuTouch:###
-Download HuTouch App for MacOS (Coming soon to Windows) from GitHub Drag and drop the HuTouch files into your application folder After download, open the terminal and navigate to your application folder Check if HuTouch has been successfully added to the application folder Execute the command: xattr -cr /Applications/HuTouch_AI.app Once the command finishes execution, open HuTouch app and follow the setup instructions
+1. Download HuTouch App for MacOS (Coming soon to Windows) from GitHub
+2. Drag and drop the HuTouch files into your application folder
+3. After download, open the terminal and navigate to your application folder
+4. Check if HuTouch has been successfully added to the application folder
+5. Execute the command: xattr -cr /Applications/HuTouch_AI.app
+6. Once the command finishes execution, open HuTouch app and follow the setup instructions

-Setup Plugins: Required to help HuTouch interact with your code Setup plugins for IDE: Select the IDE you use and click on the button "Add VS Code extension" or "Add Android Studio extension"
+###Setup Plugins: Required### to help HuTouch interact with your code
+1. Setup plugins for IDE: Select the IDE you use and click on the button "Add VS Code extension" or "Add Android Studio extension"
-Upon click of your preferred plugin, you'll be directed to HuTouch plugin website Follow instructions to install the plugin
+2. Upon click of your preferred plugin, you'll be directed to HuTouch plugin website
+3. Follow instructions to install the plugin

-Setup Coding Style: Required to generate reliable code Open your reference project in your IDE
+###Setup Coding Style: Required### to generate reliable code
+1. Open your reference project in your IDE
-Click "Extract" button to allow HuTouch to analyze the code and generate coding standards from it Give HuTouch a few mins to do so
+2. Click "Extract" button to allow HuTouch to analyze the code and generate coding standards from it
+3. Give HuTouch a few mins to do so
-Once done, HuTouch will allow you to review & update the coding standards on the screen
+4. Once done, HuTouch will allow you to review & update the coding standards on the screen

-Access to Tools: Some are Required to generate tailored code Select tools one at a time, like Figma, Postman, Jira, Slack that you use for coding and non-coding tasks HuTouch will display instructions for each tool
+###Access to Tools: Some are Required### to generate tailored code
+1. Select tools one at a time, like Figma, Postman, Jira, Slack that you use for coding and non-coding tasks
+2. HuTouch will display instructions for each tool
-Follow the instructions to provide access to HuTouch
+3. Follow the instructions to provide access to HuTouch

-Accessibility access: Required to allow HuTouch hotkeys to work Read the instructions on the screen
+###Accessibility access: Required### to allow HuTouch hotkeys to work
+1. Read the instructions on the screen
-Click button to open your MacOS settings
+2. Click button to open your MacOS settings
-Follow the provided instructions and allow HuTouch to be accessible through Hotkeys
+3. Follow the provided instructions and allow HuTouch to be accessible through Hotkeys

+---

+##HuTouch-Alpha-v1.01 - How to use (also available on HuTouch Home Screen)##

+###Generate code for screens from scratch/large code base:###
+1. Open the Figma file that you will need to use
+2. Use the Hotkey (CTRL+COMMAND+H) to call HuTouch Chatbot
+3. Select "Generate code for screen/UI" or provide a prompt on the chatbot to generate code for a screen.
+Make sure to provide the screen name or follow the instructions on the screen
+4. HuTouch will ask for Figma URL and screen name in Figma
+5. HuTouch will ask for requirements documentation on the screen, alternatively you can allow HuTouch to look up the internet for relevant requirements for the screen
+6. HuTouch will ask for confirmation on coding standards, which you can either update or re-use from your setup steps
+7. HuTouch will next generate code and display a list of files that were added or modified
+8. Files added: Select Review button to see the files added in your IDE
+9. Modified flies: Select Review button to see the changes to existing files in IDE, review the same and accept the lines of code you want to proceed with

+###Modify Code:###
+1. Open IDE for the project/code you want to modify
+2. If there is a specific set of lines of code you want to modify, select the same.
+Else go to the next step
+3. Use the Hotkey (CTRL+COMMAND+H) to call HuTouch Chatbot
+4. Select the recommended actions on the screen and follow the instructions
+5. To fix errors in a file, select "Error Fix" or provide a prompt and HuTouch will provide fixes to all errors in the file
+6. To update the lines of code you selected, pick "Modify" and provide details in the prompt
+7. To update a functionality on a screen/file, select "Modify" and provide the details of the change you need with the screen or file name
+8. To add a functionality on a screen/file, select "Modify" and provide the details of the new functionality you need with the screen or file name

+###API Integration:###
+1. Open Postman that has APIs of the project/screen you want to use
+2. If you need integration with 3rd party APIs, then download the details of the 3rd party API as a document
+3. Use the Hotkey (CTRL+COMMAND+H) on Postman to call HuTouch Chatbot
+4. Select API integration or use the prompt to provide API integration details
+5. HuTouch will ask if this is an internal or external (3rd party) API, select accordingly
+6. Based on your selection either upload 3rd party API documentation or provide the API details
+7. Give HuTouch a few mins to generate the code
+8. HuTouch will next generate code and display a list of files that were added or modified for integrating with internal or external APIs
+9. Files added: Select Review button to see the files added in your IDE
+10. Modified flies: Select Review button to see the changes to existing files in IDE, review the same and accept the lines of code you want to proceed with